 Prior to attending law school, Larah worked for two years as a legal assistant in the White Collar Crime Practice of Skadden, Arps, Slate, Meagher & Flom LLP in New York.
 Larah studied Art Theory & Practice and Economics for her undergraduate degree.
-She studied abroad in Croatia and is proficient in Spanish and French.
+She studied abroad in Croatia.

 Larah joined the Firm in 2011, after first serving as a Summer Associate during law school.

 Barack Ferrazzano attorneys succeeded in petitioning the U.S. Department of Justice Immigration Court to grant political asylum to an Iranian national, who fled Iran after being targeted by the government for participating in the historic protests that followed the election of Iranian President Mahmoud Ahmadinejad in 2009.
 This appears to be one of the first U.S. asylum cases connected with the widely reported 2009 election protests in Iran.